Chicago area students named U.S. Presidential Scholars

-CHICAGO (WLS) --Three Chicago area high school student has been named 2018 U.S. Presidential Scholars.
+CHICAGO (WLS) --Four Illinois high school students have been named 2018 U.S. Presidential Scholars.

 Ibraheem Khan, a senior at Northside College Preparatory High School in North Park, is one of two Illinois high schoolers to receive the honor.